HugoMatilla/Effective-JAVA-Summary/README.md

 * Unlike constructors, they have names
 * Unlike constructors, they are not requires to create a new object each time they're invoked
-* Unlike constructors, they can return an object of nay subtype of their return type
+* Unlike constructors, they can return an object of any subtype of their return type
 * They reduce verbosity of creating parameterized type instances

 **_DISADVANTAGES_**

-* If providing only static factory methods, classes without public or protected constructors cannot be subclassed (encourage to use composition instead inheritance http://www.objectmentor.com/resources/articles/lsp.pdf)
+* If providing only static factory methods, classes without public or protected constructors cannot be subclassed (encourage to use composition instead inheritance.
 * They are not readily distinguishable from other static methods (Some common names (each with a different pourpose) are: valueOf, of, getInstance, newInstance, getType and newType)

 ```java